 For this Power BI Scatter Chart demonstration, we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+So, Please refer to Connect Power BI to SQL Server article to understand the Power BI Data Source.

 How to Create a Scatter Chart in Power BI

-In order to create a Scatter Chart in Power BI, first, Drag and Drop the Sales Amount from Fields section to Canvas region.
-This will automatically create a Column Chart as we shown in below.
+To create a Scatter Chart in Power BI, first, Drag and Drop the Sales Amount from Fields section to Canvas region.
+It automatically creates a Column Chart, as we shown below.

 Click on the Scatter Chart under the Visualization section.
-This will automatically convert a Column Chart into a Scatter Chart.
+It automatically converts a Column Chart into a Scatter Chart.

 Let me add the Postal Code to the Details section.